DIY Guide for the Best Poblado Bar Crawl

-Every one knows you can’t go out on an empty stomach (or you will seriously regret it the next morning) so obvs you need to start your Poblado bar crawl with dinner.
+Every one knows you can’t go out on an empty stomach, so you need to start your Poblado bar crawl with dinner.
 What’s your budget?

 Bonhomia is the best restaurant in Poblado.
 It serves amazing charcuterie platters, fresh baked bread, and papas bravas.
 A meal for two here will run you about $25.
-They also have a fancy cocktail menu, involving fresh strawberries and fizzy stuff and all that jazz, and they are around $8 each.
+They also have a fancy cocktail menu with drinks around $8 each.
 I recommend this restaurant if you have money to blow and want to check out their awesome patio and chill ambiance.

-If your budget is a little lower (let’s face it it usually is) then definitely hit up Querido Food and Love.
+If your budget is a little lower, then definitely hit up Querido Food and Love.
 This place is a gem.
 Its cute and classy, but meals will only run you about $5 each, and glasses of wine are only $3 more.
 I recommend the spinach and artichoke dip and truffle pizza.
 Yuuum.

 The Last Stop

-Ok, I have three great choices for the last stop on your Poblado bar crawl, depending on what you’re into.
+Ok, I have two great choices for the last stop on your Poblado bar crawl, depending on what you’re into.